 Support for International Students

 Below are a couple additional links that are specifically for international students studying in the US.
 They may be helpful in providing you with more information about the visa process and arriving in the US.

 Center for Academic Advising and Engagement provides an advisement service to its international students which includes assistance with immigration guidelines and academic guidance.
 All undergraduate and graduate students who are studying at Le Moyne under the direction of an F-1 student visa receive assistance on issues such as maintaining status, employment, practical training, etc. They are also required to attend a mandatory international orientation session upon their entrance to the College.
 This session provides students with valuable information regarding immigration regulations.

-For more information about these services, schedule an appointment with our coordinator in the Center for Academic Advising and Engagement by calling (315) 445-4624 or sending an email to email@example.com.
+For more information about these services, schedule an appointment with the Assistant Director of Global Education in Career Advising and Development by calling (315) 445-4189 or sending an email to email@example.com.